 - Traumatic spinal cord injuries

-Florida’s Wrongful Death Act Helps Protect Sarasota Families—Time Is of the Essence
+Florida's Wrongful Death Act Helps Protect Sarasota Families

-In the past, legal claims for injured victims terminated at the time of the person’s death.
+In the past, legal claims for injured victims terminated at the time of the person's death.
 This was often an injustice for victims who died as a result of their injuries.
-In 1883, Florida legislators enacted a statute allowing lawsuits to recover for the wrongful death of a human being when caused by the wrongful acts of another person, company, or entity.
+In 1883, Florida legislators enacted a statute allowing lawsuits to recover for wrongful death when caused by the wrongful acts of another person, company, or entity.
 The statute has since progressed from allowing very limited recovery in narrow circumstances to allowing broader recovery in multiple circumstances.

-A Sarasota, Florida wrongful death attorney will also help you figure out who has a statutory right to bring a wrongful death claim and how to do so.
+A Sarasota wrongful death attorney will also help you figure out who has a statutory right to bring a wrongful death claim and how to do so.
 This can vary depending on a number of factors, including:

 - Whether it was a spouse or parent who passed away, and if so, whether that person had a surviving spouse but no children; a surviving spouse and children; or children but no surviving spouse.